ColoradoMesa CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your case.
+If a plea agreement cannot be reached, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

 Penalties for DUI in Mesa County, CO